tcw165/searchq/README.md

 `self-insert-command` is disabled in the result buffer.
 But it provides following editing functions:

-* `search-toggle-search-result` to toggle result buffer (show it when it's hidden; hide it when it's present).
+* `searchq-toggle-searchq-result` to toggle result buffer (show it when it's hidden; hide it when it's present).
-* `search-result-delete-item-atpt` to delete unwanted results.
+* `searchq-result-delete-item-atpt` to delete unwanted results.
 * Show outline with `imenu`.

 ![screenshot](demo/result-outline.png "outline of result")